iredmail/docs/en_US/iredmail-easy/iredmail-easy.autoconfig.autodiscover.md

-# Setup DNS records for autoconfig and autodiscover
+# iRedMail Easy: Setup DNS records for autoconfig and autodiscover

 [TOC]